annamakr/Basic-Factor-Analysis/README.md

 # Basic-Factor-Analysis

 The dataset describes an anxiety study performed at a university.
-The subjects were the students.
+The subjects were students.
 We do have alterate the demographics for confidentiality purposes.

 We used the Beck Anxiety Inventory as scale measure.